Clinica 0-19: Treatment of diffuse intrinsic pontine glioma

 Clinica 0-19 treats DIPG with intra-arterial chemotherapy and immunotherapy.
 While consultation and follow-up appointments take place at Clinica 0-19, treatments are carried out at nearby hospitals, especially Hospital Angeles.

 For the intra-arterial chemotherapy, a catheter is inserted into the femoral artery, guided to the patient's brainstem, and used to deliver chemotherapy drugs.
-The clinic has stated the drugs they use are FDA approved.
+The clinic has stated that the drugs they use are FDA approved.
 Their website does not provide any examples of the kinds of drugs, but drugs they have employed in the past have included unusually low doses of cisplatin, cetuximab, doxorubicin, and Avastin.
 None of these drugs have been shown to be effective against DIPG, and it is unclear if Avastin has been approved by the FDA for use in children.
 According to the parents of one patient interviewed in 2018, the doctors administer "10 to 12 different types of medicines."
 Treatment is provided once every three weeks in some cases and once every six weeks in other cases for a total of ten or more times.

 The immunotherapy provided by the clinic uses dendritic cells, but very little has been published on the use of dendritic cells to treat DIPG.

 Siller and Garcia have not published their protocol for treatment.
 They characterize their approach as tailoring the treatment to each child.
 Surgical oncologist and outspoken opponent of alternative medicine, David Gorski has criticized this approach, stating "In other words, we make it up as we go along and can’t tell you how we do it in a sufficiently clear manner to make it possible to write a protocol to do it in a clinical trial."

 The clinic has also been criticized for discouraging their patients from using radiation therapy.